 There are several ways to calculate similarity.
-Some of them are the Jacquard similarity, embeddings, k-means, cosine similarity, Word2Vec, Latent Dirichlet Allocation, latent semantic indexing, word moving distance, Bert embeddings, knowledge-based measures, etc.
+Some of them are the Jacquard similarity, embeddings, k-means, cosine similarity, Word2Vec, Latent Dirichlet Allocation (LDA), latent semantic indexing, word moving distance, Bert embeddings, knowledge-based measures, etc.

 Please, notice that some of these measures may be used together, like the combination Different embeddings & Siamese Manhattan LSTM and others available here: “Text Similarities: Estimate the degree of similarity between two texts“3.